Oran Wildlife Park

 In 2020 the park opened a new exhibit for native frogs.

 This area allows visitors to interact with domestic animals in an up close manner.
 The focus here is on rare breed species.

 Orana Wildlife Park is one of very few outside of Australia housing the rare Tasmanian Devil.
 Here they roam through the largest Tasmanian Devil exhibit in New Zealand.

 Great Ape Centre

 Orana’s $6 million great ape centre is the home of New Zealand’s only gorilla’s.
-Here they house a bachelor group.
+Here they house a bachelor group with three males.

 Copyright The Animal Facts 2020